 Remember to ventilate well.
 Allow the stove to cure before burning for long periods of time at high temperatures.
 Flat spots on the painted surface are normal.
 Shiny spots on the painted surface (before burning) are normal.

-At least 3 small fires should be lit in the stove to cure the paint and the bricks inside.
-Do not build a full fire box fire until you have performed these steps.
-See Draft Control Operation in next section to set your stove to light and burn.
+1.Do not use a grate or elevate the fire inside the firebox.